godwinaden/band-route-problem/readme.md

 graph that visits every edge exactly once.
 Similarly, an Eulerian circuit or Eulerian cycle is an Eulerian trail that starts and ends on the same vertex.
 Nearest Neighbor it is the simplest heuristic algorithm used to solve TSP.
-In other to solve the BRP, *I did the following:*
+In other to solve the BRP, *I did the following:* Ask the client on frontend to choose whether to go for Optimal result or a good result.
+For the good result, I used a combination of Dijkstra algorithm and Eulerian cycle

     1) Select a random city n and set is as the starting city n0 a random city n and set is as the starting city n0.
 Here I take the first point as the starting point.
     2) Find the nearest unvisited city and go there
     3) Mark the current city as visited
     4) Are there any unvisited cities?
 If yes, go to (2)
     5) Return to the starting city.

-#### Programmatically:
+But for Optimal result, I use the 2-opt algorithm to calculate for best route.
+The 2-opt algorithm was taken over the 3-opt algorithm because of performance.
+The 3-opt algorithm takes more time. the 2-opt algorithm has a O(n2) time complexity while the 3-opt is O(n3) time complexity.

+### Time Tracking:

+    point40: The 2-opt algorithm took approximately 34 milliseconds to analysis the points40 test
+    data.
+    point200: It took approximately 54 milliseconds.
+    point500: This took 300 milliseconds.

-  Because of some constraints and time, I intended and worked towards outputing a visualized diagram but I just displayed with text format hoping that in the future with time, I will be able to visualize the result with real life mapping techniques and technology.
+Because of some constraints and time, I intended and worked towards outputing a animated visualized diagram but I just displayed with text format and static graph hoping that in the future with time, I will be able to visualize the result with real life mapping techniques and technology.